For a pictoral version of this testimony, go to my personal website, The Spiritual Pilgrim. It has its own very special merits.

 But things almost blew up for me when I was presented before the full presbytery (the Palisades Presbytery) for acceptance and ordination.
 In my Statement of Faith, I had mentioned God in the masculine (using the highly taboo word "he" in reference to God's work in my life) and a strong reaction erupted from some of the women pastors.
 One was almost in tears that I should be so insensitive as to use a male reference to God, because of all the suffering she had experienced from men.

-Wow ... it was just like being back at seminary where the same strong anti-male atmosphere dominated strongly (some poor student from Thailand, who had not yet figured out the subtilties of Princeton cultural politics had inadvertently used masculine language during a chapel sermon, and the women gathered a petition to have him expelled from the seminary)!
+Wow ... it was just like being back at seminary where the same anti-male atmosphere dominated strongly (some poor student from Thailand, who had not yet figured out the subtleties of Princeton cultural politics had inadvertently used masculine language during a chapel sermon, and the women gathered a petition to have him expelled from the seminary)!

 And these women called men "sexist!"

 Anyway, with the strong support of the Garfield pulpit committee, I was (barely) approved for acceptance and ordination.
 And I would be immediately recognized as the sole "conservative" voice in this very Liberal Presbytery – just across the Hudson River from New York City, with some of the Presbytery members working at the "God Box" (the Presbyterian Church national headquarters on Riverside Drive in the city).